news

 Minnesotans overwhelmingly approve lottery amendment

-Lottery funds will support outdoor conservation and preservation efforts until 2050, averaging $160M a year.
+Lottery funds will support outdoor conservation and preservation efforts until 2050.

 Minnesotans overwhelmingly approve lottery amendment